 There are plenty of opportunities available such as Head Student, School Officers, Senior Prefects, Prefects, Form Representatives, Amnesty International, Science, Humanities and MFL Ambassadors, peer mentoring, cyber bullying mentoring, Year Book Team and School Magazine.
 You will be notified as and when these opportunities are available.

 When can I have my driving lessons?

 Only in non-contact time.
-You must not miss any taught lessons.
+You must not miss any taught lessons or Supervised Study Sessions.
 You should try to arrange your theory test in holidays or non-contact time.

-What if I think I have made a poor choice of AS subjects?
+What if I think I have made a poor choice of A Level Subjects?

 Speak to your tutor immediately who will consult with your teachers.
 If it’s within a month of starting in September it may be possible to change subjects.
 Our policy is that all students do 4 subjects at A Level.
 There will be opportunities to drop to 3A Levels in January or July of Year 12 when you can then pickup the EPQ.